 This highly successful Family Law client, who asked that we not use their name, has outsourced their advertising to Webrageous for over six years now and averages around $3,500 monthly spend in a highly competitive urban area.
 Average cost per lead has ranged from $68 to $42 over the past six months.
 Divorce attorney keywords convert at about twice the cost per lead of Child Custody keywords, to maintain a lower overall CPL we aim for around 90% of leads to come from Child Custody keywords.

 Willie Dasher – Family Law AdWords Results

 Eric Willie has been a client for over 8 years now.
 Average monthly advertising spend for this Family Law Firm varies depending on the firm’s case load.
 We regularly adjust or strategy based on the client’s lead volume and case type needs.
 About 50% of lead volume comes from Divorce keywords, which average around 16% higher CPL compared to Child Custody.

 We’re not able to track calls from this client’s website, below we can see the number of calls from ads per month (the caller clicks to call from the call extension displayed with the text ad).
 Based on other Family Law account performance we estimate there are close to twice as many total calls if calls from the site were tracked meaning that a realistic cost per conversion if we were counting all calls would be half the number shown above (lower is better).
 You can watch a video testimonial from this client at the end of our testimonials reel here.

-We have only been managing this client’s Family Law AdWords campaigns for around 3 full months.
+We have been managing this client’s Family Law AdWords campaigns for 2 years.
 Starting in March of 2017 we began targeting only divorce leads.
 Running divorce only keywords has resulted in an increase in CPL over November 2016 when we ran custody keywords as well.
 Divorce leads are typically more expensive so this was expected and the client is happy with the results.

 Please note that these cost per leads do not include our management fee because that varies depending on your spending.